-Jake Welde: Geometry, Dynamics, and Design for Robotics
+Jake Welde: Geometry, Design, and Control for Robotics

-I’m also passionate about protecting the natural miracles of our one and only Earth, working towards a world that recognizes the intrinsic dignity and equality of all people, and furthering our collective understanding of Nature for the benefit of all.
+In the classroom, Jake enjoys teaching abstract ways of thinking through hands-on experiences.
+He is also passionate about protecting the natural miracles of our one and only Earth, working towards a world that recognizes the intrinsic dignity and equality of all people, and furthering our collective understanding of Nature for the benefit of all.
+Outside work, Jake loves spending time outdoors, cooking spicy food, and playing fetch with his dog Sprout.

 Recent Updates